jae0/stmv/README.md

 Core functions and the data architecture required for prediction and inference of spatiotemporal models: kernal-based lattice models that divide and conquer large space-time modelling and prediction problems.
 A local space-time operator/filter is used with a global covariate model.
 It is therefore, an hierarchical model.

-To install you need to bootstrap from https://bitbucket.org/ecomod/aegis directly:
+To install you need to bootstrap from https://github.com/jae0/aegis directly:

 ```
-  devtools::install_bitbucket( "ecomod/aegis" )
+  devtools::install_github( "jae0/aegis" )
 ```

 Then, you need to have an Rprofile set up properly.
 An example can be seen in aegis/R/project.Rprofile.example.R, or use the following, being careful to define the required R-global variables: